1bardesign/batteries/readme.md

 There are some other inter-dependencies in the larger modules, which should be straightforward to detect and figure out the best course of action (include or strip out) if you want to make a stripped-down version for distribution.

-Currently the lib is 30kb or so compressed, including this readme, so do think carefully whether you really need to worry!
+Currently (july 2021) the lib is 40kb or so compressed, including this readme, so do think carefully whether you really need to worry!

 ## Versioning?